cbeck88/spirit-po/README.md

 ## Tests

-The `test/` folder contains the unit tests, built with a Makefile.
+The `test/` folder contains the unit tests, built with boost.build.
+(There is also an old Makefile that should still work.)

 The `test_libintl/` folder contains the validation tests against `libintl`, built using cmake.
 To add new validation test cases, just drop new `.po` files in the folder